Pkhoei/customer-churn-prediction/README.md

 # 📉 Customer Churn Prediction

-This project explores customer churn behavior in a telecom dataset and builds end-to-end visual analytics using SQL, Python, and Power BI.
+This project analyzes customer churn behavior in a telecom dataset and explores the factors associated with customer attrition using Python, SQL, and data visualization.
+The next phase will extend the analysis toward machine learning–based churn prediction.

 ---